Discover more at Hanbury Hall

 Hanbury Hall is the very essence of a countryside retreat; impressive yet intimate and welcoming.
 It owes much of that feeling to its beautiful, recreated eighteenth-century garden, and 400 acres of Grade II listed parkland.
 With three way-marked routes to choose from, there’s plenty of opportunity to find the perfect walk for you to stretch your legs and admire the surrounding Worcestershire countryside.

-Explore Hanbury Hall’s historic parkland on a summer walk and admire the beautiful Worcestershire countryside.
+Explore Hanbury Hall’s historic parkland on a winter walk and admire the beautiful Worcestershire countryside.
 Enjoy routes that lead you through the remains of an ancient forest, past impressive early eighteenth-century design features including the Semi-Circle, Long Walk and Lime Tree Walk designed by George London.

 Find out when Hanbury Hall is open, how to get here, the things to see and do and more.